What is the hip labrum?

 The hip joint is formed into a ball-and-socket arrangement from the articulation of the head of the femur (thigh bone) into the socket portion of the acetabulum (pelvis).
 Lining the socket of the acetabulum is a fibrocartilaginous tissue, known as the hip labrum, that creates a seal between the femoral head and the pelvis.
 Even though the hip labrum does supply some joint lubrication, its primary responsibility is to restrict femoral head movement by securing the ball of the femoral head in place to provide a suction seal effect.
 The hip labrum also provides joint stability by deepening the acetabular socket and serves as a shock absorber by equally distributing the stresses loaded onto the hip joint.

-What causes a hip labrum tear?
+What causes a hip labral tear?

 A hip labrum tear can occur by a number of different mechanisms.
 Structural abnormalities, such as femoroacetabular impingement (FAI) where the femoral head and/or acetabular socket is misshapen, are the most common causes of hip labrum tears.
 Leaving these conditions untreated can result in excessive wear and tear of the hip labrum and cartilage and lead to osteoarthritis.
 Other health conditions that cause the cartilage to break down or weaken can increase an individual’s likelihood of tearing the hip labrum.
 Athletes are also at a higher risk of tearing the hip labrum, especially those that perform repetitive twisting or pivoting motions frequently seen in football, hockey, soccer, golf, skating, ballet or dancing.
-However, hip labrum tears are also seen in adults actively involved in running and weight-lifting.
+However, hip labral tears are also seen in adults actively involved in running and weight-lifting.
 Dr. Ronak Mukesh Patel, orthopedic hip specialist serving patients in Sugar Land, Pearland, and the Houston, Texas area, has the knowledge and understanding as well as substantial experience in treating patients who have experienced a hip labrum tear.

-The most common complaint of a hip labrum tear is hip pain or stiffness that may worsen with certain hip movements or athletic activities.
+The most common complaint of a hip labral tear is hip pain or stiffness that may worsen with certain hip movements or athletic activities.
 Surprisingly, some individuals do not report any symptoms at all.
 Some other common complaints of a hip labrum tear can include:

 - Pain in the hip around the front, groin or side area